fastmanu/NoPassConfirm/README.txt

 == Frequently Asked Questions ==

-= What happens if the user misstypes his password during registration =
+= What happens if the user misstypes his password during registration? =
 Simple: he will not be able to login, and will have to use the 'lost-my-password' feature.

-= What about security =
+= What about security? =
 This plugin fills the password-confirmation field with the one provided by the user.
 This is done on the fly, there's no read or write from the database.